FAQ

 From: Sam Carana, High methane levels in Arctic - April 2012

-More monitoring should take place to verify all venting.
+More monitoring should take place to analyze details of such venting.
 Furthermore, data should be more easily available online, while more should be done to interpret the data and assess the risks.
+A recent private initiative to do so has started at http://methanetracker.org

-To some extent, the question how much methane is already venting in the Arctic is irrelevant.
+To some extent, the question how much methane is already venting in the Arctic is no longer relevant.
 Action can no longer be postponed.
-It is necessary to start reducing the risk that large amounts of methane will be released abruptly in future.
-We need to reduce this risk while we still can do so.
+It is clear that it's necessary to reduce the risk that large amounts of methane will be released abruptly in future.
+We need to reduce this risk while we still can.

 Methane in the Arctic is monitored through flask and in situ measurements at only three sites, i.e. Barrow (Alaska), Alert (Nunavut, Canada) and Svalbard (Norway), as discussed at: